Dee Dowis: College career

+Statistics

 Personal life

 Dowis received an MBA from the University of West Florida in 1993.
 He served as a football coach on the Air Force staff in 1995.

 On July 17, 1998, he was inducted into the Franklin County Sports Hall of Fame as a charter member.
 In 2009, he was inducted into the Air Force Academy Athletics Hall of Fame.
 In 2011, he was inducted into the Colorado Springs Sports Hall of Fame.
 He was also inducted into the North Georgia Sports Hall of Fame.

 He lived in Greenville, South Carolina, near Royston, Georgia, where he was born and raised.
 He worked as a manager for Pfizer pharmaceuticals, and was married with two children.

 On August 29, 2016, he died in a traffic accident at the age of 48 after driving south in the northbound freeway lane, not wearing a seatbelt.
 Forensic toxicology reports confirmed that he had a blood alcohol content level of .21 at the time of the accident.